hirethunk/verbs/docs/states.md

 ## A Mental Model

-Over time, you'll find your own analogue to improve your mental model of what a state is.
+Over time, you'll find your own analogue to improve your mental model of what a state does.
 This helps you understand when you need a state, and which events it needs to care about.

 Here are some to start: